gayatrikusuma123/reciperganizer/README.md

     `lang="en"` attribute specifies the language of the document as English.

+    This tag indicates the beginning of the HTML document and specifies the language of the content, which is English in this case.

 3. Head Section (`<head>`):

     Contains metadata about the document.

+    The head section of the document contains metadata about the webpage, like character encoding, title, stylesheets, and other resources.
+It doesn't display directly on the webpage.

     Meta tags (`<meta>`):

       `charset="UTF-8"` declares the character encoding of the document as UTF-8.
+This sets the character encoding of the document to UTF-8, which supports a wide range of characters and symbols from different languages.

       `http-equiv="X-UA-Compatible"` provides instructions to Internet Explorer on which rendering engine to use.
+This meta tag tells Internet Explorer to use the latest rendering engine available.

       `name="viewport"` sets the viewport width to the device's width and initial zoom level to 1.
+This meta tag ensures that the webpage is properly scaled and displayed on various devices, adapting to different screen sizes.

     Title (`<title>`): Specifies the title of the document.